hanjustin/Backend-Concepts-Study-Notes/README.md

 **Multi-Factor Authentication (MFA):** A security control where after you fill in your username/email and password you have to use a second device such as a phone to confirm that its you logging in.
 Protects against people who have stolen your password.
 **Security Key:** A secondary device used as second step in authentication process to gain access to a device, workstation or application.

-**AWS Identity and Access Management (IAM )** you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
-**IAM Policies**
-JSON documents which grant permissions for a specific user, group, or role to access services.
-Policies are attached to IAM Identities
-**IAM Permission**
-The API actions that can or cannot be performed.
-They are represented in the IAM Policy document

-**IAM Identities**
-**IAM Users:** End users who log into the console or interact with AWS resources programmatically or via clicking Ul interfaces
-**IAM Groups:** Group up your Users so they all share permission levels of the group eg. Administrators, Developers, Auditors **IAM Roles:** Roles grant AWS resources permissions to specific AWS API actions Associate policies to a Role and then assign it to an AWS resource

-**What is Application Integration?**
-Application Integration is the process of letting two independent applications to communicate and work with each other, commonly facilitated by an intermediate system.
-Cloud workloads encourage systems and services to be loosely coupled and so AWS has many service for the specific purpose of application integration.
-The common systems or design patterns utilized for Application Integration generally are:
-• Queueing
-• Streaming
-• Pub/Sub
-• API Gateways
-• State Machine
-• Event Bus

 **Simple Queueing Service (SQS)**
 Fully managed queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications